tassos/matlab_tutorial/README.md

   * evaluation: [an array of correct answers, or commands to be evaluated]
   * preeval: [an array of commands to be executed before the evaluation]
   * posteval: [an array of commands to be executed after the evaluation]
+  * courses: [an array of courses, for which the question is valid]

 ### Background